 As a pet owner, you are probably well aware that a trip to the veterinarian can be a distressing or even terrifying experience for some animals.
 This additional stress can not only affect pets’ emotional well-being, but their physical health as well.
 This is why “America’s Veterinarian” Dr. Marty Becker created Fear-Free, an educational program whose mission is to “to prevent and alleviate fear, anxiety, and stress in pets by inspiring and educating the people who care for them.”
 Certified Fear-Free facilities endeavor to the make a pet’s visit as comfortable as possible.
 You can find a certified Fear-Free facility near you on the program’s website.

-Unlike medical doctors who spend years in school focusing on just one species, veterinarians are required to know a lot about many.
+Unlike medical doctors who spend years in school focusing on just one species, veterinarians, technicians and assistants are required to know a lot about a variety of species.
 While many veterinarians care for several types of pets, some are now specializing on specific species.
 For example, a feline-only practice devotes its full attention to treating cats and staying up-to-date on new treatments, procedures and research.
 The same applies to dog-centric facilities; their specialization helps ensure your dog will receive the most relevant and effective care and treatments possible.

 Whether or not you have pet insurance, you should always check how much a facility charges for specific procedures and treatments.
 If a facility charges a lot for simple things such as vaccinations, you can bet you will likely pay extra for emergency items, too.
 Generally, a facility should provide two quotes: 1) “if nothing goes quite right” and 2) “most likely solution.”
 Also be sure you ask a facility’s payment terms.
 Does it accept assistance programs (e.g., Care Credit) or does it require full payment?
 Is the staff willing to work with you on payments once you have an established account?
 Knowing upfront what types of expenses you could incur will help you make an informed choice.